benyanke/docker-composer/README.md

-# Docker composer for Laravel
+# Composer container for Laravel

 This is a [Docker](http://www.docker.com) image for the [composer CLI](https://getcomposer.org/) suited to be used with the [Laravel PHP Framework](http://laravel.com/).